 - This is apparently one of Lee Smith's specialties.

 - The Crystaline characters seem to pull this off easily (e.g. here), being as they can fly quickly and silently.

 - Stunned Silence: The Crax has this reaction when Greg tells him to "Shut up for a moment".

 - Stupid Sexy Flanders: Slightly subverted with Sarin and Mori, since Sarin is suffering from the mind-altering affects of changing genders.
 And they end up as a couple.

-- Suddenly Voiced: Tanica, the assassin-turned-tree, is initially inaudible to the readers, though the characters can hear her 'speak' with the aid of magic.
+- Suddenly Speaking: Tanica, the assassin-turned-tree, is initially inaudible to the readers, though the characters can hear her 'speak' with the aid of magic.
 After several chapters where all that was seen was one-way conversations with a mostly-inexpressive tree, the author introduced first a representation of Tanica's human form to convey body language, then allowed the readers to hear her dialogue.

 - Taken for Granite:

 - Again, Rina.